 Instructions

-- Step One Cut your paper and draw template.
+- Step One Cut your paper and draw guide.

 - Step Two Fold section D along long dotted line